 You know the healthy choices that are good for your heart.
 The choices to help prevent heart disease.
 Yet sometimes they aren’t enough and heart disease can’t be prevented.
 That’s where our specialists come in.
-Our cardiologists and cardiac surgeons at the CHI St. Vincent Heart Institute offer you the very best in diagnostic tests and treatments.
+Our cardiologists and cardiac surgeons at the CHI St. Vincent Heart Institute offer you the latest diagnostic tests and treatments.
 We give you the best chance possible for a healthy heart.

 Tests to Diagnose Heart Disease